-First we want to distinguish Self-reliance from self-reliance.
-The former is reliance on the True Self in a context of P-A. It is an acknowledgment of Oneness, the non-dual nature of Simple Reality.
-There is not a separate “self” in Self-reliance, no ego, no I. Reliance on the Universe (God, Essence, Implicate Order or True-self) is being in the present moment.
+First I want to distinguish Self-reliance from self-reliance.
+The former is reliance on the True self in a context of P-A. It is an acknowledgment of Oneness, the non-dual nature of Simple Reality.
+There is not a separate “self” in Self-reliance, no ego, no I. Reliance on the Universe (Essence, Implicate Order or True self) is the same as being in the present moment.

-In self-reliance the self in question is the ego, the false-self contained in the context of P-B. This self-reliance, of course, is based on illusion.
-To rely on the self is to experience the unending and certain betrayal by an Iago of the mind.
+In self-reliance the “self” (small ‘s’) in question is the ego, the false self contained in the context of P-B. This self-reliance, of course, is based on illusion.
+To rely on the self is to experience the unending and certain betrayal by the conditioned mind of the false self.

-In both the East and the West there is a tradition of relying on others to negotiate what we call religious or spiritual processes whether it be salvation or Self-realization.
-That type of reliance will leave the spiritual aspirant powerless and even block the attainment of the ultimate goal.
-The minister, priest or guru can be helpful in the early stages of the spiritual path, however, at some point we must negotiate the final leg of the spiritual journey on our own in order to gain the strength necessary to attain the ultimate shift from the P-B to P-A, to arrive at Self-realization beyond duality and form.
+In both the East and West there is a tradition of relying on others to negotiate religious or spiritual processes, whether it be salvation or Self-realization.
+Reliance on others leaves the spiritual aspirant powerless and even blocks the attainment of the ultimate goal.
+The minister, priest or guru can be helpful in the early stages of the spiritual path, however, at some point we must negotiate the final leg of the spiritual journey on our own in order to gain the strength necessary to attain the ultimate shift from P-B to P-A, to arrive at Self-realization beyond duality and the illusion of form.

 “You are responsible for your own bondage.
 You are responsible for making your mind impure, no one else.
 You are responsible for purifying your mind, for breaking all the bondages.
 No one else can do that.”
 The good news about being totally responsible for creating what S. N. Goenka calls “bondages” is that if we created them, then we have the power to stop creating them.
-If we do that, we will find that the bondages fall away and we can gradually become free, free from all suffering, free from all cravings and aversions.
+If we stop creating the bondages, they fall away and we gradually become free; free from all suffering, free from all cravings and aversions.

 Nirvana; it has to be comprehended by the wise, each for himself.

-As Jung continues we see that the Eastern worldview is much closer to P-A and the West is more closely identified with a P-B focus on the illusory world of form.
-“With us, man is incommensurably small and the grace of God is everything; but in the East, man is God and he redeems himself.
-The East bases itself upon psychic reality, that is, upon the psyche as the main and unique condition of existence.
-It is a typically introverted point of view, contrasted with the equally typical extraverted point of view of the West.
-Introversion is felt here as something abnormal, morbid, or otherwise objectionable.
+As Jung continues we see that the eastern worldview is much closer to P-A and the western is more closely identified with a P-B focus on the illusory world of form: “With us, man is incommensurably small and the grace of God is everything; but in the East, man is God and he redeems himself … The East bases itself upon psychic reality, that is, upon the psyche [intuition] as the main and unique condition of existence … It is a typically introverted point of view, contrasted with the equally typical extraverted point of view of the West … Introversion is felt here as something abnormal, morbid, or otherwise objectionable.
 Freud identifies it with an autoerotic, ‘narcissistic attitude of mind.’
-In the East, however, our cherished extraversion is depreciated as illusory desirousness, as existence in the samsara, the very essence of the chain which culminates in the sum of the world’s sufferings.”
+In the East, however, our cherished extraversion is depreciated as illusory desirousness, as existence in the samsara, the very essence of the … chain which culminates in the sum of the world’s sufferings.”

-As Rollo May points out, “One is good to the extent that one obeys the dictates of society and church [precepts].
-An uncritical view of the Adam myth, of course, makes a very good rationalization for such tendencies—one can point out that if Adam had not disobeyed, he would never have been forced out of paradise.
-Thus a premium is implicitly placed on not developing consciousness of one’s self.
+As Rollo May points out: “One is good to the extent that one obeys the dictates of society and church.
+An uncritical view of the Adam myth, of course, makes a very good rationalization for such tendencies—one can point out that if Adam had not disobeyed, he would never have been forced out of paradise … Thus a premium is implicitly placed on not developing consciousness of one’s self.
 It is as though the more unquestioning obedience the better, and as though the less personal responsibility the better.”

 Nothing has ever been more insufferable for man than freedom!

-“One of the most remarkable pictures of the conflict between ethical sensitivity and existing institutions [P-B] and of the anxiety which ethical freedom brings, is in Dostoevsky’s story of the Grand Inquisitor.
-Christ’s mistake, says the Inquisitor, was that ‘in place of the rigid ancient law,’ he placed on man the burden of having ‘with free heart to decide for himself what is good and what is evil,’ and ‘this fearful burden of free choice’ is too much for man.
-‘Didst thou forget that man prefers peace and even death, to freedom of choice in the knowledge of good and evil?’”
-The knowledge of good and evil most profoundly understood is the choice between Simple Reality and life as usual, between P-A and P-B.
+“One of the most remarkable pictures of the conflict between ethical sensitivity [P-A] and existing institutions [P-B] and of the anxiety which ethical freedom brings, is in Dostoevsky’s story of the Grand Inquisitor … Christ’s mistake, says the Inquisitor, was that ‘in place of the rigid ancient law,’ he placed on man the burden of having ‘with free heart to decide for himself what is good and what is evil,’ and ‘this fearful burden of free choice’ is too much for man … ‘Didst thou forget that man prefers peace and even death, to freedom of choice in the knowledge of good and evil?’”
+The knowledge of good and evil most profoundly understood is the choice between Simple Reality or life as usual, between P-A or P-B.

-Psychology can also support our ability to be more Self-reliant.
-The editors of Great Books of the Western World saw fit to emphasize that we have the power for self-transformation.
-“Even though human emotions may have instinctive origin and be innately determined, man’s emotional responses seem to be subject to voluntary control, so that men are able to form or change their emotional habits.”
+Psychology supports our ability to be more Self-reliant.
+The editors of Great Books of the Western World saw fit to emphasize that we have the power for Self-transformation: “Even though human emotions may have instinctive origins and be innately determined, man’s emotional responses seem to be subject to voluntary control, so that men are able to form or change their emotional habits.”
 They are referring to our ability to distinguish between reaction and response and to choose response.

-Eric Fromm brings to mind the relationship among Self-reliance, a profound worldview and the resulting identity.
-“If a person has not succeeded in integrating his energies in the direction of his higher self, he canalizes them in the direction of lower goals; if he has no picture of the world and his position in it which approximates the truth [P-A] he will create a picture which is illusory and cling to it.”
-Without the guidance inherent in the narrative of Simple Reality humanity is stuck in the false-self survival strategy unable to avail itself of its own inner wisdom, its own capacity for Self-reliance.
+Eric Fromm brings to mind the relationship among Self-reliance, a profound worldview, and the resulting identity: “… if a person has not succeeded in integrating his energies in the direction of his higher self, he canalizes them in the direction of lower goals; if he has no picture of the world and his position in it which approximates the truth [P-A] he will create a picture which is illusory [P-B] and cling to it ….”
+Without the guidance inherent in the narrative of Simple Reality, humanity is stuck in the false-self survival strategy unable to avail itself of its own inner wisdom, its own capacity for Self-reliance.

-Philosophers now weigh in for their contribution in our consideration of Self-reliance.
-From America’s preeminent philosopher, Emerson, in his essay entitled “Self-reliance,” we hear from one who appreciated inner wisdom.
-“A man should learn to detect and watch that gleam of light which flashes across his mind from within, more than the luster of the firmament of bards and sages.”
-As far as one of the most important of our “related pairs,” Emerson comes down on the side of intuition over intellect.
+America’s preeminent philosopher Emerson, in his essay entitled “Self-reliance” appreciated inner wisdom: “A man should learn to detect and watch that gleam of light which flashes across his mind from within, more than the luster of the firmament of bards and sages.”
+In the distinctions involved regarding “related pairs” Emerson comes down on the side of intuition over intellect.
+(See Appendix B)

-Even “conventional” philosopher, that is to say he was not a mystic, John Locke warned how identifying with mind, body and emotions was an obstacle to Self-reliance.
-“Locke’s philosophy hinged upon arguing for the ability of the individual to detach from the world, and from himself, and observe each objectively.”
-Again, the world of form revealed by the senses, having no substantial reality, is not where we can expect to find Simple Reality.
+Even “conventional” philosopher (that is to say, he was not a mystic) John Locke warned how identifying with mind, body and emotions was an obstacle to Self-reliance: “Locke’s philosophy hinged upon arguing for the ability of the individual to detach from the world, and from himself, and observe each objectively.”
+Again, the world of form revealed by the senses, having no substantial reality, is not where we expect to find Simple Reality.

-To choose to remain in P-B and to refrain from relying on oneself for self-transformation is to fall short of the full experience of life.
-“This is what Nietzsche meant by the ‘will to live’—not simply the instinct for self preservation, but the will to accept the fact that one is one’s self, and to accept responsibility fulfilling one’s own destiny, which in turn implies accepting the fact that one must make his basic choices himself.”
+To choose to remain in P-B and to refrain from relying on oneself for Self-transformation is to fall short of the full experience of life.
+According to Rollo May: “This is what Nietzsche meant by the ‘will to live’—not simply the instinct for self preservation, but the will to accept the fact that one is one’s self, and to accept responsibility fulfilling one’s own destiny, which in turn implies accepting the fact that one must make his basic choices himself.”

 In 1893, three years after the “official” closing of the American frontier, historian Frederick Jackson Turner wrote his famous “Frontier Thesis.”
-He contended that the frontier experience beginning during colonial times and extending to the 1890 closing of the geographical frontier has fostered a unique American character including independence and self-reliance.
-Today we have the frontiers of translation, transformation and transcendence which also create and require Self-reliance for those who can keep moving along the edge of that ever-unfolding ineffable experience.
+He contended that the frontier experience beginning during colonial times and extending to the 1890 closing of the geographical frontier fostered a unique American character including independence and self-reliance.
+Today, our “frontier” experience is translation, transformation and transcendence, which also create and require Self-reliance for those who keep moving along the edge of that ever-unfolding ineffable experience.